scopalaffairs/near_recommender/README.md

 `poetry build`

 Builds a wheel from the package.
+This can be uploaded and installed in the designated runtime environment.

 For more commands, consult the documentation provided by Poetry.